GEO4120 – Near-Surface Geophysics

 The course gives an introduction to geophysical methods for mapping and monitoring the physical properties of the ground at shallow depths, with a specific focus on environmental, geohazard, water resources and engineering applications.
 Emphasis is given to seismic, ground-penetrating radar (GPR) and electrical methods, while other methods will be briefly presented (laser scanning and electromagnetism).
 Short field demos may be given if time allows, in addition to software-based assignments.

-- you are able to perform elementary processing steps of each method mentioned above, through using standard software and interpret the final results, keeping in mind possible geophysical limitations.
+- you are able to perform elementary processing steps of each method mentioned above, through using standard software, and to interpret the final results, keeping in mind possible geophysical limitations

 Admission to the course